 Interest income consists primarily of interest earned on our cash, cash equivalents, and marketable securities.
 These amounts will vary based on our cash and cash equivalents balances and market rates.
-Interest expense consisted primarily of interest on our borrowings and convertible notes and amortization of debt issuance costs and discount.
+Interest expense consists primarily of convertible note issuance costs and amortization of premiums on marketable securities, net of accretion discounts.

-Upon the closing of the Business Combination, the borrowings were repaid with any remaining debt issuance costs and discounts expensed.
-The pre-combination convertible notes and accrued interest were settled and converted to Class A common stock.
+Upon the closing of the Business Combination, our borrowings were repaid with any remaining debt issuance costs and discounts expensed.
+The pre-Business Combination convertible notes and accrued interest were settled and converted to Class A common stock.
 See additional discussion in Note 2 to our consolidated financial statements.